Skip to content

 International intercompany reconciliation and transfer pricing: OECD TPG 2022, BEPS Action 13 CbCR, IRC Section 482, UK TIOPA 2010, Pillar Two GloBE, IAS 24.

-15 deterministic decision points with three ML-assisted escalations (TP arm's length assessment, IFRS 9 ECL on intercompany loans, DAC6 hallmark detection) and Schedule UTP review create the audit trail required for HMRC, IRS LB&I, OECD JTPF and Big-4 PCAOB AS 2410 substantive testing:
+Fifteen deterministic decision points, with three ML-assisted escalations (transfer pricing arm's length assessment, IFRS 9 ECL on intercompany loans and DAC6 hallmark detection) plus Schedule UTP review, build the audit trail that HMRC, the IRS, the OECD JTPF and Big-4 reviewers expect:

 15 deterministic decision points with three ML-assisted escalations